 PageNumb.html - Page numbering in WordPerfect (plus related links)

 ResetMargins.html - Need to reset page margins on page 2 (if there is a page 2) back to the one-inch default or some other setting?
 Here's how to do it in either the current document or in a template.

 StampDoc.html - Creating "DRAFT," "COPY," and other identification stamps on the pages of a document

 Here is an automated custom

 The download ZIP file (see left column) also contains detailed, step-by-step guides to modifying the included sample templates and/or creating other "prompted" templates.

 One template is for WordPerfect 8 (which has slightly different Address Book fields than later versions), named "My letterhead (WP8).wpt".

 The other template is for WordPerfect 9 (c.
 1999) and later versions, named "My letterhead (WP9).wpt".

-WordPerfect 9 and later versions, named "My letterhead template.wpd" and it is a regular WordPerfect document, not a template.
+The main instructional guide for both templates is named "My letterhead template.wpd" and it is a regular WordPerfect document, not a template.

 Page 1 of sample letterhead document (easily customized):

-Page 2 of sample letterhead document
+Page 2 of sample letterhead document:

 As shown in screen shot 1, the